Skip to content

 • Repeat for the next test in the set

-Each test’s step list includes the steps from the precondition and recovery (when configured) tagged so the UI can group them under Setup and Teardown sections.
+Each test’s step list includes the steps from the precondition and recovery (when configured).
+Hook steps are tagged in the event stream (with a hook_phase marker), but dedicated Setup and Teardown sections in the report UI aren’t implemented yet.
 The main test’s pass/fail status is unaffected by hook failures — a recovery that fails is logged but doesn’t fail the iteration.

 The settings dialog also has a Run iterations in parallel option for parameterized tests in independent mode.